DBOS-project/apiary/postgres-demo/README.md

 record all operations on data, we can easily roll back the database (and therefore all application state) to a previous time, in case of corruption or attack.
-For example, using our rollback script (source here), you can roll back Nectar Network to any previous timestamp:
+For example, using our rollback script (source [here](src/main/java/org/dbos/apiary/postgresdemo/executable/RollbackExecutable.java)), you can roll back Nectar Network to any previous timestamp:

     scripts/rollback.sh TIMESTAMP

+It will reset all application tables to the state right before the provided timestamp.